 If we become aware that the personal information we hold about you is inaccurate, incomplete, misleading or irrelevant, then we will take reasonable steps to amend it.
 If we receive a request from you to correct your information, then we will seek to correct it within 30 days.
 If you and Challenger disagree about the accuracy, completeness or currency of our records, then you have the right to request that we note your disagreement on those records.

-Please see the 'Contacting us' section of this policy if you would like to request an update or seek access to the personal information we hold about you.
+Please see the 'Contacting us' section of this policy if you would like to request an update to the personal information we hold about you.

 Challenger does not use any government-issued identifiers (such as TFNs, Medicare numbers and Drivers Licence numbers) for use as its own identifier for individuals.
 Instead, Challenger issued numbers such as investor numbers and account numbers are used to identify individuals and the Challenger products and services they obtain.

 Given legal requirements on financial institutions to identify their customers, in most situations Challenger is unable to allow you to transact with it on the basis of anonymity (including the use of pseudonym).
 Access to the Challenger public website and some other interactions with Challenger may be done anonymously, or in the case of general enquiries, using a pseudonym.
 However, we may not be able to respond to your queries unless you provide us with certain information.